audaciaconsulting/Audacia.Log/Audacia.Log.AspNetCore/README.md

 Standardized logging configuration for Audacia ASP.NET Core Web projects using Application Insights.

+This is a standalone library (from v2.0.0 onwards) and is not dependent on Audacia.Log or Serilog.
+Please remove them from your web application when upgrading as going forwards the preferred approach is to use purely Application Insights and Microsoft logging abstractions.

 ### Usage

-Copy the following json into youre `appsettings.json` file.
+Copy the following json into your `appsettings.json` file.
 Configure the Instrumentation Key and  the QuickPulseApi Key to enable application insights for your app service.

  - For more information on Application Insights see, https://docs.microsoft.com/en-us/azure/azure-monitor/app/asp-net-core
  - For more information on QuickPulse Metrics see, https://docs.microsoft.com/en-us/azure/azure-monitor/app/live-stream#secure-the-control-channel